lix2ng/qdsv/README.md

 # qDSA

 This is qDSA, the quotient Digital Signature Algorithm, specifically the Genus-2 variant by Joost Renes.
 I have modified the original Cortex-M0 code to better support Cortex-M4.
-Now with Cortex-M3 being added to the list, practically all Cortex-M cores can run at optimized speed.
+Now with Cortex-M3 being added to the list, practically all Cortex-M cores can run at optimized speeds.

 It's intended for use in a bootloader for Secure Firmware Update or Secure Boot.
 Since verifier was my main focus, I named the package "qdsv".
 The signing and DH routines are still available in the source.